 - Meat: Insects are a popular source of protein for many birds.
 Offering scrap meats such as bacon rinds, beef grease drippings, beef fat trimmings, meat bones or marrow bones can help birds get essential protein even if insects aren’t available.
 As with cheese, no rancid or rotten meat should ever be available to birds.

 - Fruit: Windfall or bruised fruit from backyard trees is always appetizing to the birds.
 The fruit can be collected and chopped up to add to feeders, or it can be left on trees for the birds to find.
-Other fruits, such as old berries, raisins, grapes, bananas, oranges, grapefruits and the seeds of watermelons, honeydew melons, pumpkins and cantaloupes can also be offered to birds.
+Other fruits, such as old berries, raisins, grapes, bananas, oranges, grapefruits and the seeds of watermelons, honeydew melons, pumpkins, and cantaloupes can also be offered to birds.

 - Cereal: Stale or leftover cereal and oats, including rolled or quick oats, is a tasty bird treat.
-For the best nutrition and most attractiveness, offer birds cereal with a lower sugar content and fewer artificial dyes.
+For the best nutrition and most attractiveness, offer birds cereal with lower sugar content and fewer artificial dyes.

-- Nuts: While peanuts can easily be purchased raw as bird food, other nuts such as almonds, pecans and walnuts are also tempting for birds.
+- Nuts: While peanuts can easily be purchased raw as bird food, other nuts such as almonds, pecans, and walnuts are also tempting for birds.
 Offer finely crushed nuts or whole nuts for the birds to take, or use peanut butter to attract different birds.
 Coconut halves can also be used as small feeders in addition to being tasty treats themselves.
 Do not offer birds nuts with candy coatings or spice flavorings.

-- Eggs and Eggshells: While it may seem contrary at first, cooked eggs can be a popular feeder food that offers many essential nutrients for birds.
+- Eggs and eggshells: While it may seem contrary at first, cooked eggs can be a popular feeder food that offers many essential nutrients for birds.
 Crushed eggshells are also an important source of calcium for nesting birds and grit to help birds’ digestion.

 How to Feed Scraps to Birds

-The easiest way to feed kitchen scraps to birds is by sprinkling the food on a platform feeder, but oily scraps especially can leave undesirable stains.
+The easiest way to feed kitchen scraps to birds is by sprinkling the food on a platform feeder, but oily scraps, especially, can leave undesirable stains.
 Instead, consider using a hanging cage feeder for larger scraps, or cut up the scraps to mix into a simple bird suet recipe.
 Feeding scraps on the ground is suitable but may attract pests if they are not eaten promptly.

 While feeding kitchen scraps to birds may be economical and offer a good variety of foods, there are problems with these alternative foods.

-- Pests: Kitchen scraps readily attract rodents and other pests such as mice, rats and raccoons that can be dangerous to backyard birds.
+- Pests: Kitchen scraps readily attract rodents and other pests such as mice, rats, and raccoons that can be dangerous to backyard birds.
 To minimize pests, offer scraps in small quantities or choose hanging cage feeders that are less accessible for pests.
 This will also keep the scraps out of reach of pets.

 - Rotting: Kitchen scraps can spoil quickly, and while birds’ tastes are less refined than humans’, unappetizing food will not be consumed.
 This is particularly true in the late summer and fall when natural food sources are abundant and birds are less likely to take scraps from feeders.
 During that time, save scraps by freezing them and offer them instead when natural food sources are scarce.

-- Poor Health: If birds ate nothing but scraps, they would not get sufficient nutrition for healthy growth or proper energy.
+- Poor health: If birds ate nothing but scraps, they would not get sufficient nutrition for healthy growth or proper energy.
 Instead, a poor diet could lead to health problems such as obesity or feather deformations.
 To minimize this risk, offer scraps only on rare occasions and only in limited quantities.

-Kitchen scraps, while not the most nutritious choices, are perfectly suitable to offer your backyard birds as an occasional treat.
+Kitchen scraps, while not the most nutritious of choices are perfectly suitable to offer your backyard birds as an occasional treat.
 From leftover pasta to stale cheese to eggshells, minimize waste in your kitchen and maximize food sources for the birds by offering a selection of kitchen scraps at your feeders.